dairycultist/New-Hand-in-Mootown/README.md

 objects.
 For example, a bag of 10 carrots seeds being placed onto an empty garden plot will plant a carrot in the plot, removing one seed from the bag.

+You can purchase a gate key which allows you to unlock more land.
+Up a flight of wooden stairs beside a short cliff-face is a big wooden platform with plenty of places to farm, all right beside the sell-box!
+Wooden boards inlaid into the dirt?

 ## Credits

 ![skybox](https://sketchfab.com/3d-models/free-skybox-anime-sky-56a60c1d1e8b44eabff138374f996d8f)